Degrassi: Next Class: Guest appearances

 Several recurring cast members from the previous incarnation continued their roles in Degrassi: Next Class, a majority being the parents and teachers of the students at Degrassi Community School.
 David Sutcliffe of Gilmore Girls fame appeared in a season one episode as himself.
-In season two, several original Degrassi: The Next Generation cast members made guest appearances for the 500th episode of the Degrassi franchise.
+In season 2, several original Degrassi: The Next Generation cast members made guest appearances for the 500th episode of the Degrassi franchise.
 These cast members include Adamo Ruggiero as Marco Del Rossi, Miriam McDonald as Emma Nelson, Lauren Collins as Paige Michalchuk, Shane Kippel as Gavin "Spinner" Mason, and Sarah Barrable-Tishauer as Liberty Van Zandt.
 Jamie Johnston, who portrayed Peter Stone in seasons five through ten of Degrassi: The Next Generation, also made his return for the second season, appearing in several episodes.
 Other previous cast members that appeared include Raymond Ablack as Sav Bhandari, Charlotte Arnold as Holly J. Sinclair, Jake Epstein as Craig Manning, and Jacob Neayem as Mo Mashkour.
 In season 3 and 4, Chloe Rose reprised her role for three episodes as Katie Matlin.
 Epstein also made a return guest appearance in season 4.

 Episodes

 Release

-In Canada, the series premiered on January 4, 2016, on Family's new teen programing block, F2N.
+In Canada, the series premiered on January 4, 2016, on Family Channel's new teen programing block, F2N.
 In the United States (and internationally), first-run episodes began streaming internationally on Netflix on January 15, 2016 (excluding Canada, Australia and France).
 Episodes will be available on Netflix in Canada, Australia and France following the conclusion of the first season.
-Season two premiered on the Family Channel on July 19, 2016 and on Netflix on July 22, 2016.
+Season two premiered on the Family Channel on July 19, 2016, and on Netflix on July 22, 2016.

 In Australia, the series premiered on ABC3 on May 16, 2016.
 The second season immediately followed the first season on ABC3 in Australia on May 30.
 On January 6, 2017, Netflix added seasons 1–3 to the Australian catalogue.
 Season 3 began streaming online on Netflix before its debut on ABC3, starting April 22, 2017.

 In South Africa, the series premiered on SABC 1 (South African Broadcasting Corporation), on 6 April 2020, airing 15:00 Monday to Thursday.